MehdiK/Humanizer.jvm/README.md

 cal.getTime().Humanize(dateToUse) => "2 hours from now"
 ```

-Or you can `Humanize` an instance of `Jav.Util.Date` and get back a string telling how far back or forward in time that is comapered to the current date:
+Or you can `Humanize` an instance of `Jav.Util.Date` and get back a string telling how far back or forward in time that is compared to the current date:

 ```kotlin
 val cal = GregorianCalendar()